Last Updated on

 The most impressive thing about this monastic complex, and part of the reason why UNESCO recognized it as a World Heritage Site, is the fact that the building has been maintained.
 Aside from the physical building that makes up the monastery complex, the cloistered life that this complex represents is also part of what has been preserved.
 Hence, the Maulbronn Monastery Complex provides a detailed insight into the life and work of the Cisterian order from the 12th century until the 16th century.

 The courtyard is another important feature in the Maulbronn Monastery Complex.
 This courtyard is surrounded by towers, living quarters, outbuildings, and a defensive wall.
 The cloister, together with the portico and the refectory, has been around since the early 13th century.
 The oldest structure in the complex is the triple-naved basilica.
 It was consecrated in 1178.
-Meanwhile, the monk’s chancel consist of 92 seats for the 15th-century choir stalls.
+Meanwhile, the monk’s chancel consists of 92 seats for the 15th-century choir stalls.